chrish47-afk/census_dhs_project/README.md

 ### Population and Demographics

 - **How does the foreign-born or 'Not a U.S. Citizen' population vary across different counties in the U.S. in 2022?
-(Cennsus Data)**
+(Census Data)**
   - `B05001_001E` (Total population in the United States): `330 Million`
   - `B05001_006E` (Total population in the United States, Not a U.S. citizen): `22 Million`
     - `B05001_001E` (Total population in Washington State): `7.7 Million`